Lebanon:Operations of the Islamic Resistance on Friday, Apri...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 1:00 a.m. a gathering of “Israeli” troops in the vicinity of the “Al-Raheb” Site with artillery shells.

-- The Islamic Resistance fighters targeted at 4:50 p.m. the espionage equipment at the “Bayyad Blida” Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 5:10 p.m. the vicinity of the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 6:20 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:50 p.m. the espionage equipment at the “Al-Radar” Site in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.

-- And after meticulous surveillance and anticipation of enemy movements as a Hummer approached the “Metula” Site and troops gathered around it, the Islamic Resistance fighters targeted it at 6:50 p.m. with a guided missile, destroying it and causing deaths and injuries among the troops.
+- And in response to the “Israeli” attacks on steadfast villages and civilian homes, particularly the cowardly assassination at the Al-Sarirah Street, the Islamic Resistance fighters launched on Friday night a barrage of Katyusha rockets targeting the “Habushit” Site and the 810th “Hermon” Brigade headquarters in “Ma’ale Golani” Barracks.

 {And victory comes only from Allah – the Almighty, All-Wise}